edgexfoundry/edgex-go/internal/system/executor/README.md

 # Passing Parameters to SMA on Command Line #

 #### Usage ####
-./sys-mgmt-executor [service-name] [operation] {[optional-parameter]...}
+./sys-mgmt-executor [service-name] [operation]

 Where:
 - "service-name" is the name of the service to apply the operation to.
 - "operation" can be one of [start, stop, restart]

-- "optional-parameter" can be zero or more parameters that are executor-specific, have no meaning to the system management agent, and are no validated by the system management agent.  **An executor implementation is responsible for validating and/or ignoring any optional-parameters passed to it.**
+**Note**: neither operation, nor service-name are verified by the SMA before passing to the executor, the executor is responsible for ensuring invalid service names and operations are handled gracefully.

 #### Examples of Usage (and Sample Responses) ####
 - ./sys-mgmt-executor edgex-support-notifications stop